 Sydney hospitality figure charged over north shore break-in

-Sydney’s bar scene has been rocked after Universal Hotels director Steven Kospetas was charged in connection with an alleged break-in at a Ryde apartment.
+Sydney’s hospitality scene has been rocked after Steven Kospetas, a member of the famed Kospetas hospitality family, was charged in connection with an alleged break-in at a Ryde apartment.

 Kospetas, 33, was arrested in May over the incident, which police say happened last October.
 Court documents allege he and two other men – Tahi Davis, 27, and Fotios Kates, 36 – entered the property and took car keys and registration papers.